Black-crowned Night-Heron

 Through sharing information, we can all learn more about birds and birding.
 We hope that you will find membership and the discussions in PABIRDS to be satisfying, interesting and productive!

 This discussion list is not moderated and no prior review of postings takes place.
-Carmen T. Santasania is the "list owner", helping to make sure that the list is working as intended.
-Feel free to contact him through email at: This email address is being protected from spambots.
-You need JavaScript enabled to view it. with any questions or concerns.
+Deb Grove is the Administrator, helping to make sure that the list is working as intended.
+Feel free to contact her through email at: dsg4@PSU.EDU with any questions or concerns.

 If you are interested in the work of Audubon in PA, you can join the Audubon-PA list.

-To find out more about this companion list of PABIRDS, send email to: This email address is being protected from spambots.
-You need JavaScript enabled to view it. with this command:
+To find out more about this companion list of PABIRDS, send email to: LISTSERV@LIST.AUDUBON.ORG with this command:

 INFO AUDUBON-PA